ondrafranc/Akceler-tor-altruismu/akcelerator-landing-page/README.md

 **Vývojáři**: Made by developers who understand both cutting-edge web technology and deep Czech cultural values.

 **Vision**: Transform Silicon Valley optimism into Czech practical wisdom, creating a uniquely authentic platform for meaningful social action.

+---

+**Ready for Production ✅**
+This project is configured for zero-config deployment on Vercel.